abalfoort/iso-constructor/man/iso-constructor.1.md

 Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

+# REPOSITORY

+You can create a pool directory structure as in the live Debian ISOs.
+Any .deb are updated automatically during build.
+Release information in the dists directory is generated during build.

+Note: ISO Constructor is not able to update the .udeb packages.
+These need to be updated manually.

 # GRUB AND ISOLINUX

 To customize/translate the Grub and Isolinux boot menus you can create and edit the templates in ~/.iso-constructor/: